bradleysigma/tirules/questions.md

 ### Yin Clone
 - How does this interact with _Spec Ops Training_?
 Can a player end up with more infantry than they had killed?
+- When placing multiple infantry from the card, do they all need to be placed on one planet, or can they be distributed amongst multiple planets?

 ## Genomes